 What opportunities are available at the end of the scheme?

-Previous graduates have gone on to roles such as project engineer, asset engineer and works delivery manager.
+Previous graduates have gone on to roles such as assistant project engineer, asset protection engineer or assistant design engineer.
 There are also plenty of opportunities for promotion to senior management positions across the organisation.

 Why you should choose this scheme